KittyGiraudel/site/_posts/2014-02-19-the-magic-circle-a-css-brain-teaser.md

 keywords:
   - css
   - riddle
+edits:
+  - date: 2014/02/26
+    md: If you are curious, be sure to read [this article for the solution](/2014/02/26/the-magic-circle-trick-revealed/).
 ---

-> If you are curious, be sure to read [this article for the solution](/2014/02/26/the-magic-circle-trick-revealed/).

 Months back at work, I have been asked to code a piece of design for the home page of our site that ended up being quite tricky.
 You know [I like riddles](/2014/02/06/css-trickery-and-calc-function/), right?
 Feelink tricksy my precious?
 Want to play a game?